kfmendoza/dataproj-retail/README.md

 * https://public.tableau.com/profile/krisna.mendoza#!/vizhome/Geographical_15909575561200/Sheet3

 ## Assessment
-Objective: Propose further steps for application development and address areas missing in this assessment
+These are the further steps for application development and address areas missing in this assessment
-1. Operationalizing: Migrate all components to AWS, and practice infrastracture as a code see original plan https://github.com/kfmendoza/dataproj-retail/blob/master/data-flow/retail-orig.PNG
+1. Operationalizing: Migrate all components to AWS, and practice infrastracture as a code
-1. Monitoring: Use Hue to submit SQL and analyses work, as well as ad-hoc and batch work
+1. Monitoring: Use Hue to submit SQL and analyses work, as well as ad-hoc and batch work which we can use Oozie or Airflow.
 1. Dataset curation: Some other datasets can be curated to supplement online retail dataset.
-Social Media and web scraping should be considered.
+Social Media and web scraping should also be considered.
 1. Analysis: Perform exploratory analysis.
 Here are some of what I have in mind:
 - Market Basket analysis
 - Churn rate prediction